Iowa woman cares for two injured owls

 To learn more about Iowa’s wildlife visit the Iowa DNR (Department of Natural Resources) website.

-To report sick, injured, or orphaned wildlife in Siouxland call the Iowa DNR at 515-725-8200 or your local law enforcement.
+To report sick, injured, or orphaned wildlife call the Iowa DNR at 515-725-8200 or your local law enforcement.